neul-labs/gity/docs/architecture.md

 ## Repository Registration

-1. `gitz register /repo/path` records the repo inside `sled`, storing `.git` path, ignore config digest, and watcher tokens.
+1. `gity register /repo/path` records the repo inside `sled`, storing `.git` path, ignore config digest, and watcher tokens.
 2. The runtime spawns a watcher + scheduler pair dedicated to that repo.
 3. Registrations are local-only.
-Removing a repo via `gitz unregister` deletes its sled keys but does not touch remote services.
+Removing a repo via `gity unregister` deletes its sled keys but does not touch remote services.
 4. As part of registration/unregistration we edit the repo’s `.git/config` to enable fsmonitor hooks, untracked-cache, commit-graph optimizations, and partial-clone settings for `origin`; unregistering removes those entries so repos stay clean.

 ## Data Flow